 - 8. DO NOT provide fluid bolus if respiratory symptoms are present. - 9.
-Narcotic pain medication should not be given if: - a.
+Opioid pain medication should not be given if: - a.
 Oxygen saturation < 95% - b.
 SBP < 100 for adults - c.
 SBP < 70 + 2(age in years) for children < 14 y/o - d.
 Patient has altered level of consciousness - 10.
 Reduce dose for patients over 65 y/o. - 11.
-If respiratory depression or hypoxia occur after narcotic: - a.
+If respiratory depression or hypoxia occur after opioid: - a.
 Administer oxygen and ventilate if necessary - b.
 If significant respiratory depression, administer naloxone 0.4 mg IV, titrate additional doses until adequate ventilation or total of 2 mg. - 12.
 Nitrous oxide should be self-administered.
 Patient should be coached to hold mask on his/her face, and the patient will drop mask if he/she becomes sedated.
-Oversedation may occur if EMS provider holds mask to patient's face. - 13.
+Over sedation may occur if EMS provider holds mask to patient's face. - 13.
 Transport to the closest appropriate medical facility, using the following order of preference: - a.
-If unable to maintain airway or unable to ventilate or patient has symptoms of shortness of breath/cough or inhalation injury is suspected, transport to closest hospital. - b.
-Transport to Trauma Center, if patient has associated trauma.
-Follow Trauma Destination Protocol #180. - c.
-Transport to a burn center if: - 1) The patient has burns to more than 15% BSA or burns to face or hands, and - 2) The patient does not meet trauma triage criteria, and - 3) The difference between estimated transport time to the closest receiving facility and the burn center is 20 minutes or less. - d.
+If unable to maintain airway or unable to ventilate or patient has symptoms of shortness of breath/cough or inhalation injury is suspected, transport to closest hospital. - Transport to Trauma Center, if patient has associated trauma.
+Follow Trauma Destination Protocol #180. - Medical Command Physician may assist in decision for direct transport to a burn center.
+Consider Transport to a burn center if: - 1) The burn meets one of the following clinical criteria: - The patient has burns to more than 15% BSA or burns to face or hands, andPartial thickness burns of >10% body surface area. - 2.
+Burns involving the face, hands, feet genitalia, perineum, or major joints. - 3.
+Third degree burns in any age group. - 4.
+Electrical burns, including lightning injury, - 5.
+Chemical burns - 1)6.
+Inhalation injury - 2) And, tThe patient does not meet trauma triage criteria, and - And, tThe difference between estimated transport time to the closest receiving facility and the burn center is 20 minutes or less. - d.
 If none of the above apply, transport to the closest hospital. - 14.
 Medical Command Physician may direct transport to Burn Center.